CrowdsourcingKC/crowdsourcingshortcut/README.md

 # Crowdsourcing As a Shortcut to Techno-Utopia

 This E-book is hosted on GitHub to encourage others to contribute to it.
-(It was previously [hosted on Medium](https://medium.com/@CrowdsourcingKC/crowdsourcing-as-a-shortcut-to-the-technological-singularity-free-e-book-bb7357a53f70).)
+(Note:It was previously [hosted on Medium](https://medium.com/@CrowdsourcingKC/crowdsourcing-as-a-shortcut-to-the-technological-singularity-free-e-book-bb7357a53f70).)

 <div style="text-align:center"><img src ="https://raw.githubusercontent.com/CrowdsourcingKC/crowdsourcingshortcut/master/images/cover.png" alt="book cover" width="350"/></div>